SiloCityLabs/Cuttlephone/README.md

 # Cuttlephone
 Cuttlephone is a adaptable 3D printed phone case and USB-C gamepad.
-This is the source code
+This is the source code.

 [Get premade 3MF files on the website](https://silocitylabs.github.io/Cuttlephone/)